abigailforeman1/sei-project-2/readme3.md

 # General Assembly Project 2: The Cocktail Club

 ## Goal:
-To build a React application that consumes a public API.
+To build a React application that consumes a public API in pairs.

 ## Timeframe:
 48 hours